 The Group measures the cost of equity-settled transactions with employees by reference to the fair value of the equity instruments at the date at which they are granted.
-The fair value is determined by using the Binomial model taking into account the terms and conditions upon which the instruments were granted.
+The fair value is determined by using a combination of Monte Carlo simulation model and Dividend Discount model taking into account the terms and conditions upon which the instruments were granted, expected volatility, expected dividend yield and risk-free rate assumptions.
 The accounting estimates and assumptions relating to equity-settled share-based payments would have no impact on the carrying amounts of assets and liabilities within the next annual reporting period but may impact profit or loss and equity.